 When the family's local hospital in New Jersey said there was nothing else they could do for Evan, he was transferred to CHOP, where a specialized team of doctors assessed and treated him.
 They quickly determined the best immediate treatment was to put Evan into a medically induced coma to halt the continuous seizures.

-Then, clinicians from the Pediatric Advanced Care Team (PACT) worked with neurologists and other specialists to revamp Evan's entire treatment plan, including the types and dosages of his medications.
+Then, clinicians from the Justin Michael Ingerman Center for Palliative Care team worked with neurologists and other specialists to revamp Evan's entire treatment plan, including the types and dosages of his medications.
 They also adjusted his ketogenic diet to subtly change the percentages of fat, carbs and protein he was ingesting.

-"The PACT team was amazing," Evelyn says.
+"The Center for Palliative Care team was amazing," Evelyn says.
 "They were there with me every step of the way: when I needed to talk, run out of the room or just get coffee.
 They made sure Evan was comfortable and that I was taken care of."

 After a week, Evan was brought out of the coma, but it was a few weeks before his breathing tube could be removed and he could breathe on his own.
 He was sleepy at first, but eventually began acting like himself again.
 "He's a little character," Evelyn says.
 "He's stubborn and happy and always smiling — even when he's sick."